andytill/oneup/README.md

 NIF powered, lock-free global counters for erlang using the c++11 atomic package.

-The aim of oneup was to create an alternative to `ets:update_counter` with improved throughput for multiple writers without the lock contention that can happen with ets.
+Oneup is an alternative to `ets:update_counter` with improved throughput for multiple writers without the lock contention that can happen with ets.

 ### Status